How Much Can I Afford to Spend on a Car?

 Then, map your most frequent driving routes, like your commute and regular trips to shop, go to the gym, or visit a friend.
 Use that mileage and route information to calculate how much you’ll pay per month on things like gas, parking, and tolls.

 Next, subtract all that from the total amount you can afford to spend on a car each month, and that’s the real monthly payment amount you most likely can afford.
-Then use Huntington’s calculator to help you figure out how much you can spend on a car.Q: I’m thinking about leasing instead of buying.
-What cost factors do I need to consider?
+Then, use Huntington’s car affordability calculator to help you figure out how much you can spend on a car.

-MB: Since driving more than the number of miles per year in your contract will cost you more, it’s important to consider whether how much you drive is likely to change over the course of your lease.
+Since driving more than the number of miles per year in your contract will cost you more, it’s important to consider whether your driving routine is likely to change over the course of your lease.
 Will you be moving?
 Do you expect a job location change?
-Will anyone else be using your car and adding to your usage?
-Things like that can really affect your cost.Q: I’m saving toward a down payment.
-Is there a rule of thumb about how much I should plan to put down?
+Will anyone else be using your car?
+Things like that can really affect your cost.
+Try our leasing vs. buying a car calculator to help understand which option could be better for you.

-MB: Putting more money down can help you get a car at a more affordable payment.
+Putting more money down can help you get a more affordable monthly payment.
 Our auto calculators can help show you how different down payment amounts will affect your monthly payment.
-But be careful not to pour all your savings into a down payment and have nothing left.
+But be careful not to pour all your savings into a down payment.
 For example, if you have $7,000 saved, it might make sense to put $5,000 toward a car payment and keep $2,000 for an emergency fund.